FINAL-PROJECT-T-H-K/Social-Network-Project/06TestAutomationFramework/README.md

 - UI Tests are located under the `ui.socialnetwork.tests` package.

 **2. Running UI Tests Suite**
-- To run the UI test suite, navigate to your cloned repository on your local machine.
+- Select step 2 or step 3.
+To run the UI test suite, navigate to your cloned repository on your local machine.
 Or directly run it in the
 - project's command with right-clicking on `seleniumRunBat.bat` file.

 **3. Double-Click to Run Tests**